janklab/MlxShake/docs/UserGuide.md

 Note: Qiita is a tech blog platform in Japanese.
 Qiita uses Markdown for its posts.

-## Differences Between Qiita and GitHub Formats
+## Differences Between GitHub and Qiita Markdown Formats

 One is the equations and the other is how to insert the image files.